Manchester Jewish Museum

 Sukkot is the Jewish festival celebrating the gathering of the harvest and commemorating the sheltering of the Jewish people in the wilderness.
 To celebrate Sukkot this year we will be building our very own Sukkah (a temporary structure used throughout Sukkot) in our new Learning Studio.

-There will also be guided tours of the museum and synagogue, poetry performed by ‘The Cheetham Poet’ Sarfraz Malik, and world-premiere performances from our own song writing group as part of an international collaboration with Denmark.
-Exact times to be announced.
+There will also be poetry performed by ‘The Cheetham Poet’ Sarfraz Malik, and world-premiere performances from our own song writing group as part of an international collaboration with Denmark and 12.30pm and 2.30pm.

 Be sure to drop into our vegetarian café which will be open throughout the day, serving fresh food, treats, snacks and drinks.